-c Percent of pH values outside (more acidic or more basic than) the standard range of pH values.
+^c Percent of pH values outside (more acidic or more basic than) the standard range of pH values.

 The impacts to surface waters and beneficial-use classifications in the north segment would be the same for both the Farmington 400 West Option and the Farmington State Street Option.
-These options would both include similar quantities of highway and roadway pavement in the same general areas that are associated with the I-15 mainline and the interchanges in Farmington and Centerville.
-Since the quantity of highway and roadway pavement is a main factor that can cause impacts to surface water quality, UDOT anticipates that any impacts to surface waters would be same for both options.
+These options would both include similar quantities of highway and roadway pavement in the same general areas that are associated with the I-15 mainline and the interchanges in Farmington, Centerville, Bountiful, Woods Cross, and North Salt Lake.
+Since the quantity of highway and roadway pavement is a main factor that can cause impacts to surface water quality, UDOT anticipates that any impacts to surface waters would be the same for both options.

-Both the Farmington Creek and Ricks Creek crossings of I-15 are also located in the north segment.
-The modeling shows that the concentration ranges for most of the pollutants analyzed in Farmington Creek and Ricks Creek downstream of the project area would not materially change and the concentrations would not exceed the surface water quality standards associated with beneficial uses of Farmington Creek (2B, 3B, and 4) and Ricks Creek (1C, 2B, 3A, and 4).
+The Farmington Creek, Ricks Creek, and Mill Creek crossings of I-15 are also located in the north segment.
+The modeling shows that the expected surface water concentration ranges for most of the pollutants analyzed in Farmington Creek, Ricks Creek, and Mill Creek downstream of the project area would not materially change.
+Furthermore, the concentrations would not exceed the surface water quality standards associated with beneficial uses of Farmington Creek (2B, 3B, and 4) and Ricks Creek (1C, 2B, 3A, and 4).
+The concentrations would also not exceed the surface water quality standards associated with the beneficial uses of Mill Creek (2B, 3B, and 4), except for total phosphorus.
+Both the No-action Alternative and the Action Alternative were modeled to have the same effects on Mill Creek, where the total phosphorus concentrations exceed the 0.05-mg/L concentration standard (pollution indicator level) for 31% of storms.